Mardi Gras Indians

-Mardi Gras Indians call their krewes "tribes" or "gangs", which should not be confused with Native American tribes.
-Tribes takes their names from street names, ancestry and important cultural figures.
+Mardi Gras Indians describe themselves by "tribes" or "gangs", which are a reflection of the Native American tribes they mask as.
+Tribes take their names from street names, ancestry and important cultural figures.
 There are more than 40 active tribes, which range in size from half a dozen to several dozen members.
 Groups are largely independent, but a pair of umbrella organizations loosely coordinates the Uptown Indians and the Downtown Indians.
 Their suits are displayed in museums in Louisiana and the Smithsonian.
 The complex designs of these suits are unique to the Mardi Gras Indian artistic community.

 In addition to Mardi Gras Day, many of the tribes also parade on Saint Joseph's Day (March 19) and the Sunday nearest to Saint Joseph's Day ("Super Sunday").
 Traditionally, these were the only times Mardi Gras Indians were seen in public in full regalia.
 The New Orleans Jazz & Heritage Festival began the practice of hiring tribes to appear at the Festival as well.
 In recent years, it has become more common to see Mardi Gras Indians at other festivals and parades in the city.
 According to Joyce Marie Jackson of Tulane University, the Mardi Gras Indians' fusion of American Indian and West African motifs and music creates "a folk ritual and street theater unique to New Orleans".